copsTvFan/cops-episode-guide/guide.md

 Aired 1989-11-11.

-**Portland, OR 8** (911 Call Domestic Violence) Multnomah, Co -- Deputy John Blackman goes to a house at night next to a school and walks up to knock on the door, but it is open.
+**Portland, OR 8**

+- (911 Call Domestic Violence) Multnomah, Co -- Deputy John Blackman goes to a house at night next to a school and walks up to knock on the door, but it is open.
 They find blood on the doorstep and a woman crying who says he's in the back bedroom.
 They arrest a man who said he didn't do anything.
 They say his wife is bloody and crying.
 She wants to press charges then he wants to press charges.
 He says it looks like she was screwing the neighbor to him.
 John yanks him out the door and the suspect says he's twisting his arm.
 He says after what he did to his wife he doesn't really care.
 He says he didn't do it.
 John supposes she fell down.
 The fire department arrives to check her out and she has lots of swelling, might have a concussion.
 She asks how bad she looks and wants to go over and slap him because he knows what he did to her.
   They says she can't, but he does know what he did.
 She cries and gets loaded into the ambulance.
 John says she needs to file a restraining order, get a divorce, its assault and to take care of it on Monday.
 (One Week Later) They are going back to the same place.
 John asks what happened this time.
 She says the same thing as last week and asks if he's the same cop as before.
 He is.
   The suspect is hiding outside.
 He says he'll go look for him and finds him hiding in the weeds.
-He's arrested , says he wants to press charges and has blood on his face.
+He's arrested, says he wants to press charges and has blood on his face.
 John dumps him over the fence and he crashes hard and moans.
 He told him to roll over, but he didn't listen.
 When he sees his wife he goes for her and they have to push him away and are tired of playing games with him.
 He says he wants a minute and they are getting involved in something they shouldn't be.
 She comes along crying and wanting to talk.
 A female cop tells her to get back in the house and has to lead her away.
 They put the guy in the car and he says maybe he can talk to her after.
 He still wants to talk to his wife.
 He ripped John's shirt and tried to kick him.
 He hit his face on the door running out when Officer Van Dyke arrived.
 They tell her she needs to file paperwork on him, maybe that way he'll get counseling, he needs it, he also needs to dry out.
-Officer Harry Jackson talks to a black prostitute.
+- Officer Harry Jackson talks to a black prostitute.
 She says she's going to a friends'.
 He wants a note from the friend.
 She hasn't been arrested, but has been out on the streets a long time.
 (North Precinct Street Patrol) He goes around the corner and finds the girl standing there.
 He's mad she lied that she was going home and she's just standing there.
 Victor the pimp comes walking up and Harry knows him, he's looking for his lady.
 He just came jumping out of the bushes.
 He says he sent Arlene home.
 She says she doesn't know him.
 Harry then spots Michael the pimp hiding in a doorway across the street.
 He knows him too.
 She says she's with him.
 He waves at Harry and Harry calls him over.
 He asks Michael if he made her work and she's all smiles.
 Victor takes off and Mike says she is her girlfriend.
 Harry wants to know why he lets her stand on the corner while he watches.
 He says she's making money.
 Harry asks why doesn't he go work and make money.
 He says he works.
 Harry says he's a jealous type that wouldn't want his lady doing freaky things with strangers.
 He asks how he could do that to do her.
 He says he can't force her, she does what she wants.
 Harry says she's been out there 4-5 months and he hasn't arrested her, she's overdue.
 He feels bad about it.
   Mike wants to know when he's not working.
 Harry says everyone asks him that and he sends them away.
-Homicide Division Murder Investigation (9:40 PM Sunday) A victim tried to run away and was shot, then another victim was shot.
+- Homicide Division Murder Investigation (9:40 PM Sunday) A victim tried to run away and was shot, then another victim was shot.
 They talked to the unit manager and they went to University hospitals.
 Detective Ed Herbert talks to a female witness whose face and voice are hidden who says they were on a patio telling jokes and Preston came out, pulled a gun and shot Paul through the head and blood came out both sides of his head.
 She then cries.
 Ed tells her to take a break.
 She smokes and says she thinks Preston said, "you're next you son of a bitch" and pointed it at Gene.
 Gene's chair went back on the gravel, he tried to get away.
 Everything went in slow motion and she turned, didn't know what to do, she was scared.
 Ed draws a circle of the table next to Everett street and wants her to draw where everyone was.
 She says Paul was here and he came over with the gun and shot him.
 They go back to the crime scene and say everything is the way it was.
 Paul's body is still in the chair.
 They check his head wound.
 It's a smoking gun, only thing that would've been simpler was to find the suspect standing over the body.
 Good eyewitnesses, got the suspect, it's not the what, it's the why.
 Murder Suspect Police tape -- Preston is an old white man with glasses who says Paul came in the laundry room and talking about him and it was a big lie.
 He threatened to beat his face in and told everyone he did it and was the aggressor.
 It caused him to come back later that night with his gun in his hat.
 He told him to take back his lies and he wouldn't.
 He looked at him like you go to hell.
 He had the gun, but he can't say for sure if he squeezed the trigger, he's thought about it in his mind, but he just doesn't know.
   Detective Kent Perry makes a call to the hospital about a shooting victim named Gene Wilbur who was brought in.
 They say he's getting ready for surgery, he was shot in the arm and the bullet went through his chest.
 He's a paralyzed, the best he'll be in a paraplegic.
 (11:05 AM Wednesday) They go to him in the hospital and ask if he had problems with Preston in the past.
   Everyone has, he was being evicted, he was too much trouble.
 He never threatened him before, but he threatened Paul saying he was going to shoot him.
 He doesn't own a gun, never has, never told Preston he owned a gun.
 Why would he say that?
 He doesn't know.
 He asks if Preston killed anyone.
 They pause and finally say yeah.
 He says that's too bad.
 Then it goes to a KATU Ch 2 news clip of Jeff Gianola who says a 62 year old man just died who was shot on June 25.
 It was Gene Wilbur of 2041 NW Everett.
 They were sitting outside when both were shot by a man who lived in their apartment.

 ## CP-209